 What is a Meniscus and how it causes Knee Pain?

 Perhaps this is where we should have started.
 If you have a meniscal problem, you are all too familiar with knee pain.
 And as such, you may not need a description of what a meniscus is.
 Just in case you do and for those that are not familiar with a meniscus, please read on.

 A meniscus is a semi-circular cartilaginous disk that separates the thigh bone from the leg bone.
 A meniscus‘s primary function is to provide the cushion (shock absorber) and support.
-To accommodate for these functions, your knee needs 2 healthy, stable and functioning menisci: The medial meniscus and the lateral meniscus.
+To accommodate these functions, your knee needs 2 healthy, stable and functioning menisci: The medial meniscus and the lateral meniscus.

 A healthy meniscus is spongy but tough, a characteristic rendered to it by their cartilaginous features.
 This means that a meniscus, just like other cartilaginous parts of your body, will wear out.
 Once worn (degenerated); it can lead to tears and significant knee pain.
-Conservative treatments through Chiropractic Specialty Center’s Knee Protocols can help even a torn and degenerated meniscus.
+Conservative chiropractic care through Chiropractic Specialty Center’s Knee Protocols can help even a torn and degenerated meniscus.
 Call or visit a center near you today.
 We can help even if you have severely degenerated knees.

 Why do meniscal tears develop?
 How the Knee Joint wears out?

 Why does the knee wear out?
 One theory is that all things will become worn and nothing lasts forever.
 Everything wears down with age.